-I’m an award-winning international journalist who has worked in Chicago, New York, Budapest, and Moscow.
+Michael Sean Comerford is an award-winning international journalist who worked in Chicago, New York, Budapest, and Moscow.

-I bicycled cross country three times and hitchhiked across America, Europe, the Middle East, and North Africa.
-I’ve ridden freight trains and rounded up cattle out West, studied Buddhism in the Himalayas, and won a heavyweight boxing championship in Ireland.
+He bicycled cross country six times and hitchhiked across America, Europe, the Middle East, and North Africa.
+He rode freight trains and rounded up cattle out West, studied Buddhism in the Himalayas, and won a heavyweight boxing championship in Ireland.

-I worked with the Chicago Tribune, Chicago Sun-Times, Daily Herald, Budapest Sun, Budapest Business Journal, and the Moscow Times.
+He worked with newspapers both here and abroad, including the Chicago Tribune, Chicago Sun-Times, Daily Herald, Budapest Sun, Budapest Business Journal, and the Moscow Times.

-I have an M.S.J. from Northwestern University’s Medill School of Journalism; a B.A. from Marquette University; a fellowship at the University of Maryland, College Park; a Backpack Storyteller certificate from the Poynter Institute for Media Studies; and spent my junior year in college at the University College Cork, Ireland.
+He holds a M.S.J. from Northwestern University’s Medill School of Journalism; a B.A. from Marquette University; junior year at University College Cork, Ireland; a business journalism fellowship at the University of Maryland, College Park; and a Backpack Video Storyteller certification from the Poynter Institute for Media Studies.

 He’s currently working on writing a book on his slow journalism climate project The Story Cycle: America’s Coasts in Climate Crisis.